digdugdirk a month ago

 [0]: https://mcp.run [1]: https://github.com/extism/extism

-• TZubiri 2 days ago
+• TZubiri a month ago

 Sounds cool.
 We already have browser use though!